code-kern-ai/bricks/classifiers/reference_quality/sentence_complete_classifier/code_snippet_common.md

     # Aggregation logic
     if all(classification == "complete" for classification in classifications): return "complete"
+    elif all(classification == "incomplete" for classification in classifications): return "incomplete"
     elif any(classification == "incomplete" for classification in classifications): return "partly complete"